elicatza/grandish/README.md

 # Something Sort of Grandish
-generate randomish strings from system entropy.
+Generate randomish strings from system entropy.

 Only tested on Linux.